The reasons to start a blog are as strong as ever, even with so many platforms and channels to reach new customers.

 As Aaron Levie, co-founder of SaaS company Box, said, “The first 20 years of the web were won by those that built the best infrastructure.
 Now it’s won by those that build the best experiences.”

-A blog can provide those experiences: With 61% of customers preferring to buy from businesses that offer custom content, it’s easy to see why the old phrase “content is king” still rings true.
+A blog can provide those experiences: With 61% of customers preferring to buy from businesses that offer custom content, it’s easy to see why customer loyalty is a compelling reason to start a blog.